TheOneAbis/D3D12Engine/D3D12/README.md

 # D3D12 Engine
-Here you will find the source code for my D3D12 engine built for a class.
-Some of it is written by my professor.
+Here you will find the source code for my D3D12 engine built for a class.\n Some of it is written by my professor.
 The respective files are credited accordingly.
 Check out the Raytracing branch for the raytracing version of this engine.